sizzleweet/NotesfromtheForge/README.md

 # Instructions

-Download files and open in Obsidian.
-The main instructions on using the vault are contained in the "Manual" document.
-It works much better opening that from within obsidian due to the image and callout formatting etc.
+- Download files and open the vault in Obsidian.
+- The main instructions on using the vault are contained in the [[Manual]].
+- It works much better opening that from within obsidian due to the image and callout formatting etc.

 # Still to do: